Techtacles/diacheck-web-app/README.md

-# diacheck-web-app
+# DiaCheck
-A project about diabetes prediction in a web app using Flask.
+Diacheck Healthcare Check your diabetes status using our highly accurate prediction system.The earlier it's dicovered the better, in order to prevent severe effects.